 VR1845B, Bundled Job Placement Services Plan–Part B and Status Report.

-The results of the Support Needs Assessment in the VR1845A determine whether a customer receives Basic or Enhanced Bundled Job Placement, as follows:
+The results of the Support Needs Assessment in the VR1845A determine whether a customer receives Basic or Enhanced Bundled Job Placement, as follows for:

-for Basic Bundled Job Placement, a customer must score a total of 15 or less; or
+Basic Bundled Job Placement, a customer must score a total of 15 or less; or

-for Enhanced Bundled Job Placement, a customer must score a total of 16 or greater.
+Enhanced Bundled Job Placement, a customer must score a total of 16 or greater.

 Basic Bundled Job Placement and Enhanced Bundled Job Placement contain the following three payment benchmarks in this outcome-based service: